 Dating back to the early 19th century, Chandler Farm sits on the property of Winterthur Museum, Garden and Library.
 Originally it was a two family house for a neighboring farm and it was converted to the director of Winterthur’s home in 1958.
-The museum’s current director, Carol Cadou and her family live at Chandler Farm.
-Thomas a graduate of the Winterthur Program and our firm offered to redecorate the home for their new life, with plenty of Winterthur-influenced details and Carol’s own pieces, creating a comfortable and beautiful home for her family.
+Thomas Jayne, a graduate of the Winterthur Program, offered to redecorate the home for the directorship of Carol Cadou.
+The design incorporated plenty of Winterthur-influenced details as well as many of Carol’s own pieces, creating a comfortable and beautiful home for her family.

-The living room is often used by the family and for entertaining special museum guests.
-Carole found the carpet in Istanbul’s Grand Bazaar.
-It’s colors are more unusual in today’s decorating, but popular in early 20th century design.
-They are a combination of colors that Henry Francis du Pont favored, which schemes appropriately with the armchairs’ Christopher Moore Chintz – based on a Regency document that dates back to when the home was first built, and coordinate well with the carpet.
+The living room was often used by Carol’s family and for entertaining special museum guests.
+She had found the carpet in Istanbul’s Grand Bazaar.
+Though somewhat more unusual in today’s decorating, its combination of colors were popular in early 20th century design and were favored by Mr. du Pont.
+The armchairs are covered in a Christopher Moore Chintz based on a Regency document that dates back to when the home was first built, and coordinate well with the carpet.
 The recent Larry Lieberman painting above the sofa is a view of Winterthur.
 The swags and jabots window treatments are also a nod to du Pont.
 They were made by Natalie Faulkner Larson, an anthropologist who now makes historic curtains.
 Thomas backed the bookcases with a print he found in Winterthur’s archives that he had scanned and made into a custom wallpaper.